Universite-Gustave-Eiffel/NoiseModelling/Docs/Numerical_Model.rst

 Emission Numerical Model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Trafic emission model
+Traffic emission model
 ----------------------
 The emission model of the implemented traffic is the `CNOSSOS-EU`_ model.

 .. note::
-    Current model include the emission coefficients a and b presented in the `following report (2019)`_
+    Current model includes the emission coefficients a and b presented in the `report "Amendments for CNOSSOS-EU" (Kok, 2019)`_

 Other emission models
 ----------------------

-In this version, other emission models are not included.
+Other emission models are not included within the release 3.0.

 Ray Tracing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~